citation-style-language/documentation/specification.rst

     Primary title of the item

 title-short
-    Short/abbreviated form of "title";
+    Short/abbreviated form of ``title``;
     Deprecated; use ``variable="container-title" form="short"`` instead

+translated-title
+    Primary title of the item, translated into the lanugage of the citing document, often by the author of the citing document (e.g. "Handbook of industrial, work, and organizational psychology" for "Endüstri, iş ve örgüt
+    psikolojisi: el kitabı")

 URL
     Uniform Resource Locator (e.g.
     "https://aem.asm.org/cgi/content/full/74/9/2766")

-version
-    Version of the item (e.g. "2.0.9" for a software program)
+volume-title
+    Title of the volume of the item or container holding the item;
+    Also use for titles of periodical special issues, special sections, and the like

 year-suffix
     Disambiguating year suffix in author-date styles (e.g. "a" in "Doe, 1999a")